 - Brass may infuse trace minerals in food.

-- Copper in Brass has antimicrobial property.
+- Copper in brass has antimicrobial properties.

 - Brass helps to balance all doshas – Kapha, Pitta and Vata.